 These questionnaires, for children age 6 to 11, contains statements concerning the set of like skills.
 The statements in the questionnaires are followed by boxes marked: 1-Applies; 2-Applies to some extent; 3-Does not applies.
 Tick the box that contains the statement that you think best corresponds to the child's functioning and performing in everyday situations.
-Register the impact + (if doesn't applies and after experimentation applies to some extent) and/or ++ (if doesn't applies/applies to some extent and after applies)
+Register the impact + (if doesn't applies and after experimentation applies to some extent) and/or ++ (if doesn't applies/ applies to some extent and after applies)

-Ex-ante observatio n Experimentation Ex-post Ex-post observation
+Ex-ante observation Experimentation Ex-post observation Impact

-LIKE SKILLS Indicators Applies Applies to some extent Does not applies LIKE toolkit activity Applies Applies to some extent Does not applies +/++
+LIKE SKILLS Indicators Applies Applies to some extent Does not applies LIKE activity toolkit Applies Applies to some extent Does not applies +/++

 Decides what s/he will need

-Carefully assembles and arranges the
+Carefully assembles and

-Planning skills supplies
+Planning skills arranges the supplies

-Takes a step-by-step process for
+Takes a step-by-step process

-completing the project
+for completing the project

-Volunteers to do an activity s/he likes any
+Motivation to act Volunteers to do an activity

+s/he likes any time the

-Motivation to act time the occasion arises
+occasion arises

-Shows a consistent pleasure doing it
+Shows a consistent pleasure

+doing it

-Learns how to collect all of needed
+Learns how to collect all of

-Organisational skills

-materials to complete a task
+Organizational needed materials to complete

+Organisational skills a task

-Steps back and examine a complex
+31113 Steps back and examine a

-situation
+complex situation

-Recognises her/his physical conditions or
+Recognises her/his physical

+conditions or the level of

 Ability to relax

-and rest Adjust her/his behaviour during

-playground to her/his level of tiredness

-Adapts well in a context of school

-Coping with changing

-stress Finds new friends if his best friend is

-relocated in a different school

-Effective learning Uses knowledge from other areas when

-doing a task/project

-The information is used in a well-adapted

-way

-Creativity and Creates imaginative writings or draws

-creative thinking Relates and uses unexpected materials

-T. 1 1 1 Is not afraid of saying what s/he thinks

-Independent and Has a point of view that reflects her/his

-critical thinking own perspective

-Changing habits Identifies different format questions in a

-of thinking, test (multiple choice and essay questions)

-changing beliefs Switches easily between the two formats

-T Notices when talking too loudly where

-Emotional intelligence, other schoolmates are trying to work

-Adjusts the volume or her/his voice to a

-empathy more considerate level

-Takes initiative to get her/his project done

-Entrepreneurship in advanced

-111 44 , 4110 4

-Doesn't give up if loses part of it Assertiveness Expresses own and different opinions in class Shows respect to different opinions, while expressing her/his own Conflicts Faces divergent wills from their own management Finds out a solution that satisfies all parts Interpersonal Asks for help to do an exercise or solve a problem, if needed communication Feels comfortable in that situation (doesn't cry or feels frustrated) Teamwork Manages to listen others' opinions and give their own, when working in a group Has a balanced attitude, neither too passive or aggressive Personal culture Recognises when faces different cultural or ethnic backgrounds Has a tolerant attitude when facing differences
+and rest Adjust her/his behaviour

+during playground to her/his

+level of tiredness

+Adapts well in a context of

+Coping with school changing

+stress Finds new friends if his best

+friend is relocated in a different school

+Uses knowledge from other

+areas when doing a

+Effective learning task/project

+The information is used in a

+well-adapted way

+Creates imaginative writings

+Creativity and

+creative thinking Relates and uses unexpected

+J materials

+Independent and Is not afraid of saying what

+critical thinking s/he thinks

+Has a point of view that

+reflects her/his own

+perspective

+Identifies different format

+questions in a test (multiple

+of thinking, choice and essay questions)

+changing beliefs Switches easily between the

+two formats

+Notices when talking too

+Emotional loudly where other

+Emotional schoolmates are trying to work

+intelligence, empathy Adjusts the volume or her/his -

+empatity voice to a more considerate

+level

+Takes initiative to get her/his

+Entrepreneurship project done in advanced

+Entropreneuromp Doesn't give up if loses part

+of it

+Expresses own and different

+A opinions in class

+Assertiveness Shows respect to different

+opinions, while expressing her/his own

+Faces divergent wills from -

+Conflicts their own

+management Finds out a solution that

+managomont satisfies all parts

+Interpersonal Asks for help to do an

+communication exercise or solve a problem, if needed Feels comfortable in that situation (doesn't cry or feels frustrated) Teamwork Manages to listen others' opinions and give their own, when working in a group Has a balanced attitude, neither too passive or aggressive Personal culture Recognises when faces different cultural or ethnic backgrounds Has a tolerant attitude when facing differences